makomweb/design-patterns/README.md

 - a memento is not required to expose directly the state(s) to which it reverts the system
 - can be used to implement undo/redo

+## Null Object pattern

+- implement the required interface
+- rewrite the methods with empty bodies
+    - if method is non-void, return `default(T)`
+    - if these values are ever used, you are in trouble
+- supply an instance of Null Object in place of actual object
+- dynamic construction possible
+    - with associated performance implications

 ## TO BE IMPLEMENTED

 - Null Object